 – Erythritol is a sugar alcohol like xylitol, sorbitol, and maltitol, and it can be made from corn using enzymes and fermentation.
 Its wide use as a sugar substitute began in the 1990s and was considered safe as long it appeared in less than 1.6 % of the food content.
 Doses higher than that were known to cause stomach distress and a laxative effect.
 However, a study published in February of 2023 in Nature Medicine reported that safe doses of erythritol were shown to be associated by heightened blood clotting through hyper activation of blood platelets.
 For people with existing risk factors for heart disease, including diabetes, high erythritol blood levels double the risk of stroke and heart attack (see study).

 – Aspartame is the world’s most widely-used artificial sweetener and is marketed as NutraSweet, Equal, Sugar Twin, and AminoSweet.
 Unfortunately, it has been linked to serious health problems including cancer, cardiovascular disease, stroke & dementia as well as negative effects such as glucose intolerance and obesity (click the highlighted words in the previous sentence to see related studies).
+Upon ingestion, aspartame is broken, converted, and oxidized into formaldehyde in various tissues of the body possibly causing migraine headaches and allergic dermatitis (see study), as well as cancer (see study) and possible DNA damage (see study).

 – Saccharin is an artificial sweetener with no nutritional value.
 It is commonly used to sweeten soft drinks, candies, cookies, and some medicines.
 In the 1970s, a study showed it caused bladder cancer in laboratory rats, but that study has been overridden by several human tests that show no link to cancer.
 However, saccharin can disrupt the gut biome (see study) and a 2007 study showed it proved to be more addictive than cocaine in laboratory rats (see study).